NATURAL TREATMENT FOR CROHN'S AND ULCERATIVE COLITIS

-The digestive system and brain must have the proper balance and sufficient levels of these signaling molecules in order to be healthy and to function normally.
+The digestive system and brain must have the proper balance, and sufficient levels of these signaling molecules to be healthy and function normally.

 In almost every case of Crohn's disease or ulcerative colitis, there is an underlying infection.
 Most of these infections go undiagnosed and untreated because they are rarely evaluated.

-The best way see if there's an infection is through the use of a comprehensive stool analysis that not only evaluates blood in the stool but also the possible presence of over 60+ infectious microorganisms (harmful bacteria, fungus, parasites, and viruses).
+The best way to see if there's an infection is through a comprehensive stool analysis that evaluates not only blood in the stool but also checks for the possible presence of over 60+ infectious microorganisms (harmful bacteria, fungus, parasites, and viruses).

 This type of stool analysis is rarely ordered by gastroenterologists.

 Research has shown that some IBD patients have a genetic factor that impairs the transportation of nervous system chemicals from one place to another.
 The major chemicals affected are dopamine and serotonin.

 If there is too much serotonin compared to dopamine in your gut, digestion and inflammation balance will be impaired.

 There is a known genetic defect of neurotransmitter transporters (OCTN1/OCTN2) in the gastrointestinal tract of IBD patients.
 (1) OCTN1 and OCTN2 are responsible for the transportation of dopamine and serotonin.